-To strengthen the resilience of credit institutions and protect borrowers from potential future shocks at the downwards phase of the financial cycle it is essential to apply borrower-based measures – quantitative limits that ensure effective credit risk management and prudent creditworthiness assessment of borrowers.
-These measures promote stability of financial and capital markets.
+To strengthen the resilience of credit institutions and protect borrowers from potential future shocks at the downwards phase of the financial cycle it is essential to apply borrower-based measures – quantitative limits that ensure effective credit risk management and prudent creditworthiness assessment of borrowers and also promote stability of financial and capital markets:

 where debt-service (DS) is the total monthly aggregate of credit payments to financial institutions and income (I) is the documented and verifiable average monthly income of the borrower after tax and other compulsory national and social payments that the institution recognizes as recurrent.

 where debt (D) is all debt obligations of the borrower to financial and non-financial institutions (as far as it is feasible to obtain this information), including the loan to which the borrower has applied.
 Income (I) is the average monthly income calculated according to the requirements for DSTI and multiplied by 12.